 To decarbonize the transportation sector, newly sold vehicles-including light- and heavy-duty vehicles-must be zero-emission.
-We include a transition to selling 100 percent zero-emission light-duty vehicles and buses by 2035, and 100 percent heavy-duty vehicles by 2045 in this scenario.
+We include a transition to selling 100 percent zero-emission light-duty vehicles (LDVs) and buses by 2035, and 100 percent medium- and heavy-duty trucks by 2045 in this scenario.
 These sales targets could be achieved through a sales standard or existing GHG tailpipe regulations.
 The 2035 target for light-duty vehicles and buses ensures nearly the whole stock of those vehicles is electric by 2050.
 For heavy-duty trucks, we allow more time for technology to develop and costs to come down.